-Chase Credit Journey gets you a VantageScore credit score from TransUnion, information from your TransUnion credit report, credit monitoring, score simulators, score tracking, credit education, card offers, personal loan offers, and mortgage offers.
+Chase Credit Journey gets you a VantageScore credit score from Experian, information from your Experian credit report, credit monitoring, score simulators, score tracking, credit education, card offers, personal loan offers, and mortgage offers.

 All of this is free, and you don’t need to be a Chase customer.
 Let’s look at some of the pros and cons of this service.

 Chase Credit Journey provides members with weekly updated credit scores, alerts, and credit education articles.
 It’s completely free to use but you only get to see your VantageScore and Experian credit report.

 Strong identity protection

 Chase Credit Journey was started in 2017 to provide credit scores, credit monitoring, and other services for free.